naveen23012005/Online-Bookstore/README.md

 18)List the cities where customers who spent over $30 are located.

-19) Find the customer who spent the most on orders.
+19)Find the customer who spent the most on orders.

 20)Calculate the stock remaining after fulfilling all orders.

 ### Concepts Covered

--
 -  SQL SELECT, WHERE, GROUP BY, HAVING, ORDER BY

 - JOINs (INNER, LEFT, RIGHT)